ortisan/docker-react/README.md

 # Docker and React Project

-To test the integration of docker into travis.
+To test the integration of docker into travis and deploy on AWS.